 Inventories recorded as assets for the district consists of food, mechanical transportation parts, and fuel.
 A periodic method is applied to inventories.
 Inventories are valued at cost.
 Inventory for fuel is approximated by using the last purchase price to value the periodic inventory count.
 The food inventory is from federal USDA commodities, consisting of food donated by the United States Department of Agriculture.
-It is valued at the prices paid by the USDA for the commodities.
+It is valued at the prices paid by the USDA for the commodities, and would typically be represented by a first-in, first out approach to the product acquisition and usage.